Professional Pressure Washer Buyer’s Guide

-Professional pressure washers necessarily do not have to produce higher output of PSI and GPM.
+Professional pressure washers don’t necessarily have to produce higher output of PSI and GPM.
 Many in fact share the same stats with Semi-Pro units but where these differ is in the quality of construction, design and longevity.
 They have professional components and are built like a fortress.
 The engines are larger, stronger and more capable with pumps usually always being Triplex by default.
-Moreover, majority of professional pressure washers let you use both hot and cold water (all it requires is to add a water heater).
+Additionally, majority of professional pressure washers let you use both hot and cold water (all it requires is to add a water heater).

-What You Can Expect From A Professional Unit
+What You Can Expect From A Professional Pressure Washer